nmustakim/shoe-commerce24/README.md

 Caching Mechanism: Utilized a caching mechanism to store previously fetched data locally, reducing the need for repeated network requests.

+Review by rating: Added the feature to see the review by stars.

 Cached Network Image and shimmer effect: Implemented the use of cached network images and shimmer to display placeholders while actual images are being loaded, providing an overview to the users before the actual data displays.
 I have a plan to make it a complete feature rich app in the future.